 There’s no bigger bummer than getting to a ride and realizing you can’t get on it!

 If your child is nervous to go on certain rides, watch ride-throughs on YouTube with them.
-Then, they know exactly what to expect when they ride in person.
+Then, they know exactly what to expect in person.

 Bring your own distractions

 Waiting in lines at Disney can’t be avoided, so another thing that can be helpful day-to-day is to have fun things to do while you wait.
-You can download videos or apps that will keep them occupied, like the Play Disney Parks app.
-It has games and activities that are only accessible in Disney parks.
+You can download videos or apps that will keep kids occupied, like the Play Disney Parks app.
+It has games and activities that are accessible only in Disney parks.

 Of course, it’s always nice to have a surprise waiting as a back-up, too!
 Pick up some activity books or Disney toys from the dollar store before you go.
-Then, give them to the kids as surprises when it’s going to be a long wait.
+Then, give them to the kids as surprises when you’re facing a long wait.

 Grab a stroller

-Even if your kids only occasionally use a stroller, they are a must-have item at Disney World.
+Even if your kids use a stroller only occasionally, they are a must-have item at Disney World.
 You’ll probably be walking miles every day without realizing it, and kids’ little legs can have a hard time keeping up.
 Read more about bringing strollers to Disney here.

 Meet some characters